 Gluten is found in a variety of ingredients in many commercial soups, from thick “cream ofs” to clear broths and bouillon cubes, so it’s safest to avoid soup altogether if you’re a guest for a holiday meal or eating in a restaurant.
 At home, make soup out of homemade broth, or use broth or soup that’s certified gluten-free.

-Gravy is another common source of gluten: A roux made with wheat-based flour and fat is typically used to prepare it.
+Gravy is another common source of holiday gluten: A roux made with wheat-based flour and fat is typically used to prepare it.
 For gluten-free gravy, start with coconut flour, then add stock and mix with an immersion blender.
 Or simply make a slurry by whisking 1 Tbs. of arrowroot powder into 1/4 cup water and stir until completely dissolved.
 Add the slurry to a hot mixture of turkey drippings and gluten-free stock or broth, and whisk until thickened and smooth.

 3. Mashed Potatoes